Sudan paramilitary leader plans to attend cease-fire talks in Switzerland hosted by US, Saudi Arabia

 The U.S. State Department said the talks will aim to build on discussions between the two sides that broke down late last year in Jeddah, Saudi Arabia.

-It said the African Union, Sudan's neighbor Egypt, the United Arab Emirates — which has supported Dagalo's forces — and the United Nations would act as observers.
+It said the African Union, Sudan's neighbor Egypt, the United Arab Emirates — which has been accused of supporting Dagalo's forces with weapons, a claim UAE officials have denied — and the United Nations would act as observers.

 “The talks in Switzerland aim to reach a nationwide cessation of violence, enabling humanitarian access to all those in need, and develop a robust monitoring and verification mechanism to ensure implementation of any agreement,” U.S. Secretary of State Antony Blinken said in a statement Tuesday announcing the talks.